Corporal John Frank Russell Bray

 BATTLE OF MESSINES (JUNE 1917)

-John’s first battle was the Battle of Messines in June 1917.
+Frank’s first battle was the Battle of Messines in June 1917.
 The 9th provided machine gun support for the 3rd Division’s assault on German positions.
 It used enfilade fire to cover advancing troops and assisted in holding captured ground against counterattacks causing heavy losses.

 ENFILADE FIRE

 Enfilade fire is a military tactic where a machine gun, artillery, or rifle fire is directed along the longest axis of an enemy formation, maximizing damage.
 This means firing parallel to enemy trenches, columns, or defensive lines, rather than directly at them from the front.
-It maximizes casualties since bullets travel along the length of the enemy formation, they can hit multiple soldiers.
+It maximizes casualties since bullets travel along the length of the enemy formation; they can hit multiple soldiers.
 It was harder to defend against: Troops in a trench or column have less cover from side-on attacks.

 BETWEEN BATTLES